Please see the preliminary notice about AFM09 -- a workshop for PVS, SAL

 - SAL

-checkers for LTL: symbolic, bounded, and infinite-bounded.
-The
+model checkers for LTL: symbolic, bounded, and infinite-bounded.
+The infinite-bounded

 infinite-bounded model checkers can prove invariants by k-induction.